Heat Pump Hot Water Systems

 Because the system is harvesting heat from the surrounding air rather than generating it directly, it can operate far more efficiently than conventional electric hot water systems.

-Why Heat Pumps Are Becoming So Popular
+Why Heat Pump Hot Water Systems Are Becoming So Popular

 As energy prices continue to rise, many homeowners are looking beyond solar panels and exploring other ways to reduce household electricity consumption.